-human reference genome (Genome Reference Consortium GRCh37), and variant calling, variants are then annotated using Annovar1 and in-house ad hoc bioinformatics tools.
-Alignments are visually verified with the Integrative Genomics Viewer v.2.32 and Alamut v.2.4.5 (Interactive Biosoftware, Rouen, France).
+Variants are annotated using Annovar7 and in-house ad hoc bioinformatics tools.
+Alignments are visually verified with the Integrative Genomics Viewer v.2.38 and Alamut v.2.4.5 (Interactive Biosoftware, Rouen, France).

 - Li H, and Durbin R (2009).
 Fast and accurate short read alignment with Burrows-Wheeler transform.
 Bioinformatics 25, 1754-1760.